particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 This example illustrates a few techniques for calling the Particle API from a web page.

-These examples use the [Blink and LED from the cloud firmware](/tutorials/hardware-projects/hardware-examples/).
+The first few examples use the [Blink an LED from the cloud firmware](/tutorials/hardware-projects/hardware-examples/).

 {{codebox content="/assets/files/hardware-examples/blink-function.ino" format="cpp" height="500" webide="605b22dd4c3ada0017fd896e"}}